jvde-github/AIS-catcher/README.md

 In the current version 4 different receiver models are embedded:

-- `Default model`: a simple coherent demodulation model that tries to make local estimates of the phase offset.
-The idea was to find a balance between the reception quality of coherent models and robustness of non-coherent model towards frequency and phase offsets.
+- **Default model** (``-m 2``): the default demodulation engine
-- `Base model (non-coherent)`: base model similar to RTL-AIS (and GNUAIS/Aisdecoder) with some modifications to PLL and main receiver filter ([taken from here](https://jaspersnotebook.blogspot.com/2021/03/ais-vessel-tracking-designing.html)).
+- **Base model (non-coherent)** (``-m 0``): similar to RTL-AIS (and GNUAIS/Aisdecoder) with some modifications to PLL and main receiver filter ([taken from here](https://jaspersnotebook.blogspot.com/2021/03/ais-vessel-tracking-designing.html)).
-- `Standard model (non-coherent)`: as the base model with more aggressive PLL
+- **Standard model (non-coherent)** (``-m 1``): as the base model with brute force timing recovery.
-- `FM discriminator model`: as  the 'standard' model but assumes input is output of a FM discriminator, hence no FM demodulation takes place which allows ```AIS-catcher``` to be used as GNUAIS and AISdecoder.
+- **FM discriminator model**: (``-m 3``) as  the 'standard' model but assumes input is output of a FM discriminator, hence no FM demodulation takes place which allows ```AIS-catcher``` to be used as GNUAIS and AISdecoder.

 The default model is the most time and memory consuming but experiments suggest it to be the most effective.
 In my home station it improves message count by a factor 2 - 3.
 The reception quality of the `standard` model over the `base` model is more modest at the expense of roughly a 20% increase in computation time.
-Advice is to start with the default model, which should run fine on most modern hardware including a Raspberry 4B and then scale down to ```-m 0```or even ```-m 1``` if needed.
+Advice is to start with the default model, which should run fine on most modern hardware including a Raspberry 4B and then scale down to ```-m 0```or even ```-m 1```, if needed.

 To get a sense of the performance of the different models, I have run a simple test in two different setups whereby ```AIS-catcher``` ran the main two models in parallel for 3 minutes and we counted the number of detected messages.

-Location: he Hague residential area with RTL-SDR v3 dongle and Shakespeare antenna with quite some (perhaps fair to say a lot of) blockage from surrounding buildings, we have the following message count for various models and sample rates (over 3 minute run):
+Location: he Hague residential area with RTL-SDR v3 dongle and Shakespeare antenna with quite some (perhaps fair to say a lot of) blockage from surrounding buildings and antenna placed within a window, we have the following message count for various models and sample rates (over 3 minute run):
  | Model | Settings | Run 1 | Run 2 | Run 3 |
  | :--- | :--- | :---: | :---: | :---: |
  | AIS-catcher v0.07 Default @ 1536K  |  | 153 | 131 | 152 |